Updated: Sep 1, 2022

 Indie authors don’t have a management team to organise book signings and publicity events for them.

-It’s more difficult to turn a self-published book into an audiobook or have it translated into multiple languages to reach a wider audience.
+It’s challenging and costly to turn a self-published book into an audiobook or have it translated into multiple languages to reach a wider audience.

 It’s much harder for indie authors to win literary prizes that boost recognition.

-You may start to think that being a successful indie author is impossible due to the cons listed above, but that’s simply not true.
-It’s ABSOLUTELY possible to self-publish and become a successful author, but many indie authors make some of the biggest mistakes that hinders their chance to do well.
+You may think that being a successful indie author is impossible due to the cons listed above, but that’s simply not true.